jellythewobbly/teachers-students/README.md

 1. As a teacher, I want to register one or more students to a specified teacher.
 (DONE)
 2. As a teacher, I want to retrieve a list of students common to a given list of teachers (i.e. retrieve students who are registered to ALL of the given teachers).
 (DONE)
 3. As a teacher, I want to suspend a specified student.
 (DONE)
 4. As a teacher, I want to retrieve a list of students who can receive a given notification.
-(WIP)
+(DONE)

 ## Pending tasks: